EDUC 102 - Integrated Field Experience: Diversity, 0 credits.

 EDUC 386 - Health Methods of Teaching, 4 credits.

 A study of teaching methods applicable to health education.
 Emphasis is placed on the preparation and presentation of lesson plans for health-related content and skills (5-12).
 The course provides exposure to curricula, materials and resources, and strategies for classroom management and student evaluation.
 A clinical experience is included.
+Students must earn a B- to advance to student teaching.
 Prerequisites: Admission into the Teacher Education Program.
 Minimum GPA: 2.75

 Frequency: Alternate Years - 1st Semester